Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 We are providing hand sanitizer in various places throughout the facility.
 Public restrooms are also open throughout the building to allow easy access to soap and water.

 The PAC opens its doors for events only.
-Select doors are opened at the time shared by email the day of the show, usually within 30 minutes of the event beginning.
+Lobby doors open 90 minutes prior to the event beginning, and theatre doors typically open 30 minutes prior to the start of the event.
 If you come to a locked door, please look for a sign on the door with directions to alternate entry locations.

 Yes, coat check is available October 1st through May 1st at the PAC.